Density of irreducible operators in the trace-class norm: Introduction

 By definition, irreducible operators can be viewed as atoms to construct operators in $\mathcal{B}(\mathcal{H})$.
-In this sense, it is natural to explore how large the set of irreducible operators is.
+Thus, it is natural to explore how large the set of irreducible operators is in the topological sense.
 In the operator norm topology, Paul Halmos proved that irreducible operators form a dense $G_\delta$ subset of $\mathcal{B}(\mathcal{H})$ in \cite{Hal}.
 Later, Heydar Radjavi and Peter Rosenthal gave a short proof in \cite{Rad}.
-It turns out that, on considering the operator norm density of the set of irreducible operators, one needs the classical form of the spectral theorem for bounded self-adjoint operators and matrix-construction techniques.
+It turns out that, on considering the operator norm density of the set of irreducible operators, one needs the classical form of the spectral theorem for self-adjoint operators and matrix-construction techniques.

 In the last paragraph of \cite[Section 1]{Hal}, Ronald Douglas observed that by virtue of the Weyl-von Neumann theorem, {\em Halmos' density theorem is also true in the sense of Hilbert-Schmidt approximation}.
-To improve the above result with the Schatten $p$-norm, one needs a type of the Weyl-von Neumann theorem for self-adjoint operators as a key technique.
+To improve the result with the Schatten $p$-norm \cite{Schatten1960}, one needs a type of the Weyl-von Neumann theorem for self-adjoint operators as a key technique.
 In the following part, we denote by $\Vert\cdot\Vert_p$-norm the Schatten $p$-norm for $p\geqslant 1$.
 Note that the Schatten $2$-norm is the Hilbert-Schmidt norm, while the Schatten $1$-norm is the trace-class norm.

-The classical {\em Weyl-von Neumann theorem} for self-adjoint operators in $\mathcal{B}(\mathcal{H})$ due to Hermann Weyl \cite{Weyl} and John von Neumann \cite{Von2} states that each self-adjoint operator is diagonalizable up to an arbitrarily small Hilbert-Schmidt perturbation.
+The classical {\em Weyl-von Neumann theorem} for self-adjoint operators in $\mathcal{B}(\mathcal{H})$ due to Hermann Weyl \cite{Weyl} and John von Neumann \cite{Von2} states that every self-adjoint operator is diagonalizable up to an arbitrarily small Hilbert-Schmidt perturbation.